 Plus, with a propane grill, there’s not much room for things to go wrong.
 Set the heat and let it cook your meat to perfection.

-But, if you want a charcoal grill for that added smokey aroma, I also recommend the Top&Top or Hibachi grill because they’re so easy to use compared to those big bulky patio grills.
+But, if you want a charcoal grill for that added smokey aroma, I also recommend the Top&Top, Hibachi, or Weber Kettle grill because they’re so easy to use compared to those big bulky patio grills.

 And finally, if you think a grill grate is enough, don’t hesitate to cook over an open fire.
 It’s such a fun cooking experience that everyone is sure to enjoy!